Fremantle Stuff > people > James Gallop (1811-1880)

 James Gallop (1811-1880) arrived 6 October 1829 aboard the Lotus, with his brothers Richard and Edward, all from a Thakeham, West Sussex workhouse.
 He and Richard were successful in growing vegetables and grapevines.
-A Gallop had a vineyard where the Leeuwin Barracks is now (until the land is sold).
-James in the 1870s bought Adam Armstrong's farm containing Dalkeith Cottage (the Armstrong family having named the locality after their place of origin in Scotland) and built a two-storey house now known as Gallop House.
-In 1897 his family had built at 160 High St a residence called Dalkeith House.
+A Gallop (Charles?) had a vineyard (1879-1885?
+Erickson) where the Leeuwin Barracks is now (until the land is sold).
+James in the 1870s bought Adam Armstrong's farm containing Dalkeith Cottage (the Armstrong family having named the locality after their place of origin in Scotland) and built a two-storey house (now at 27 Birdwood Parade) now known as Gallop House.
+In 1897 his family had built at 160 High Street a residence called Dalkeith House.
 In 1904 they had built the King's Theatre, which was also known as the Dalkeith Opera House, at 52-62 South Terrace.
 James was the great-great-grandfather of former WA Premier Geoff Gallop.
-Gallop St in Hilton named after him.
+Gallop Street in Hilton named after him.

 Where Leeuwin now stands was Gallop's Orchard, mainly grapes.
 Lewis: 33.